 “The immediate thought that came into my head was, ‘Others must be experiencing this, too; I have to make this into a business,'” she said.

-Dixon's idea seemed simple but was actually pretty radical: Aside from the occasional development in materials, sizing and branding, feminine care products haven't changed much since the 1970s.
-But a new generation of consumers are shifting demand—and bringing more natural products into the spotlight.
+Dixon's idea seemed simple but was actually pretty radical: Aside from the occasional development in materialls, sizing and branding, feminine care products haven't changed much since the 1970s.
+But a new generation of consumers is shifting demanding--and bringing more natural products into the spotlight.

 Dixon's herb-powered formula turned out to be a game changer in the feminine care industry, becoming the first complete feminine care system that cleans, balances and soothes.
 Today, The Honey Pot's hygiene products—which use plant-derived ingredients that are earth-friendly and gynecologist-approved—can be found at many national retailers and on her website.

 Before The Honey Pot, Dixon was working multiple jobs, including her own cleaning business.
 She has also switched from a 10 year pharmaceutical career to working with natural body products at an organic super market.

 "I was just surviving , if I 'm honest ," said Dixon.
 "Even today, I'm not above cleaning a toilet or organizing a closet or doing anything else that I have to survive."